conlacda/atcoder-companion/README.md

 Before running the tests, create .env as .env.example file then fill your atcoder account.

 ### Run Github action
 Turn self-hosted Github action locally.
-It will listen for events defined at Github action .yml file
+It will listen for events defined at the GitHub action's .yml file
 ```shell
 cd actions-runner
 ./run.cmd
 ```
+## TODO
+* Automatically update the predicted performance & rating when the standing table is updated.